-Indicator Title Percentage (%) of classification decisions issued with 7 working days Definition The percentage of content classification decisions issued within the stipulated time frame.
-Classification decision is the rating of content in terms of age-appropriate viewership to include consumer advisory on what elements are contained that may be harmful or inappropriate for viewers Source of data Monthly classification reports The application is verified for compliance and when complaint, the date is captured under submitted date on the system.
-Method of calculation or assessment The turnaround time is calculated from the working day after the submitted date until the date that the decision is released to the distributor.
-The percentage of turnaround time is calculated as follow: Number of titles (less film festivals) which were classified in 7 days or less / total number of titles (less film festivals) classified for the month x $100 = \%$ achievement Means of verification Classification reports Assumptions Delays in the approval of classification decision Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Non-cumulative Reporting cycle Quarterly and annually Desired performance 90% of classification decisions issued within 7 working days Indicator responsibility Executive: Technology and platform monitoring
+Indicator title Percentage (%) of classification decisions issued with 7 working days Definition The percentage of content classification decisions issued within the stipulated time frame.
+Classification decision is the rating of content in terms of age-appropriate viewership to include consumer advisory on what elements are contained that maybe harmful or inappropriate for viewers Source of data Monthly classification reports Method of calculation or assessment The application is verified for compliance and when complaint, the date is captured under submitted date on the system.
+The turnaround time is calculated from the working day after the submitted date until the date that the decision is released to the distributor. \ The percentage of turnaround time is calculated as follows: Number of titles (less film festivals) which were classified in 7 days or less / total number of titles (less film festivals) classified for the month x $100 = \%$ achievement $\Big)\Big\lceil$ Means of verification Classification reports Assumptions No delays in the approval of classification decisions Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A Calculation type Non-cumulative Reporting cycle Quarterly and annually Desired performance 90% of classification decisions issued within 7 working days Indicator responsibility Executive: Technology and Platform Monitoring

-Indicator Title Percentage (%) of Quality Assurance Auditing conducted on new self- classified sampled content from commercial online distributors Definition Quality assurance auditing conducted on new self-classified sampled content from commercial online distributors is a process aimed at ensuring that distributors comply with FPB classification guidelines.
-Source of data Quarterly quality assurance reports on self-classified sampled content from commercial online distributors requested sampled tittles Method of calculation or assessment Number of quality assured reports on new self-classified sampled content divided by Number of new-self-classified sampled content reports received from commercial distributors x 100 = % Means of verification Quality assurance reports and requested sampled titles classification reports Assumptions New self-classified content sampled reports from commercial online distributors Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A Calculation type Non-cumulative Reporting cycle Quarterly and annually Desired performance 7% of quality assurance auditing conducted on new self-classified sampled content from commercial online distributors Indicator responsibility Executive: Technology and platform monitoring
+Indicator title Percentage (%) of quality assurance auditing conducted on new self- classified sampled content from commercial online distributors Definition Quality assurance auditing conducted on new self-classified sampled content from commercial online distributors is a process aimed at ensuring that distributors comply with FPB classification guidelines.
+Source of data Quarterly quality assurance reports on self-classified sampled content from commercial online distributors requested sampled tittles Method of calculation or assessment Number of quality assured reports on new self-classified sampled content divided by the number of new-self-classified sampled content reports received from commercial distributors x 100 = % Means of verification Quality assurance reports and requested sampled titles classification reports Assumptions New self-classified content sampled reports from commercial online distributors Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A Calculation type Cumulative Reporting cycle Quarterly and annually Desired performance 7% of Quality assurance auditing conducted on new self-classified sampled content from commercial online distributors Indicator responsibility Executive: Technology and Platform Monitoring